 Configure the AppLocker Reference Computer

-This topic describes steps to create an AppLocker policy platform structure on a reference computer running Windows 7 or Windows 8.
+This topic for the IT professional describes the steps to create an AppLocker policy platform structure on a reference computer.

 Maintain an application list for each business group.

-Develop AppLocker policies by either creating individual rules or creating a policy by automatically generating rules.
+Develop AppLocker policies by creating individual rules or by creating a policy by automatically generating rules.

 Create the default rules to allow the Windows system files to run properly.

-The reference computer does not need to be joined to a domain but must be able to import and export AppLocker policies in XML format.
-The reference computer must be running one of the supported editions of Windows 7 or Windows 8.
-For information about the supported editions, see Requirements to Use AppLocker.
+The reference computer does not need to be joined to a domain, but it must be able to import and export AppLocker policies in XML format.
+The reference computer must be running one of the supported editions of Windows as listed in Requirements to Use AppLocker.

 To configure a reference computer

-- If the operating system is not already installed, install one of the supported editions of Windows 7 or Windows 8 on the computer.
+- If the operating system is not already installed, install one of the supported editions of Windows on the computer.

-If you use another computer to test your implementation of AppLocker policies by using Group Policy, you can export the policies to the other computer on which the Group Policy Management Console (GPMC) is installed.
+If you have the Group Policy Management Console (GPMC) installed on another computer to test your implementation of AppLocker policies, you can export the policies to that computer.

 Configure the administrator account.

 To update local policies, you must be a member of the local Administrators group.
-To update domain policies, you must be a member of the Domain Admins group or have delegated privileges to use Group Policy to update a Group Policy object (GPO).
+To update domain policies, you must be a member of the Domain Admins group or have been delegated privileges to use Group Policy to update a Group Policy Object (GPO).

 Install all applications that run in the targeted business group or OU by using the same directory structure.

 The reference computer should be configured to mimic the structure of your production environment.
-It is dependent upon the same applications in the same directories as they are in production in order to accurately create the rules.
+It depends on having the same applications in the same directories to accurately create the rules.

 Import the AppLocker Windows PowerShell cmdlet module.

-After you configure the reference computer, you can now create the AppLocker rule collections.
+After you configure the reference computer, you can create the AppLocker rule collections.
 You can build, import, or automatically generate the rules.
-For procedures to do this, see:
+For procedures to do this, see Working with AppLocker Rules.